Adventure-Cards/adventure-polygon/README.md

 sequence of steps should be followed to unbundle the cards:

 1. Create a snapshot of owners on mainnet

+- add credentials to json. use a local node or infura paid archive node
+- node query.js > packs.out

 2. Deploy the contracts on Polygon
 3. Drop the packs to owners on Polygon based on the snapshots
 4. Configure individual Adventure Cards in the AdventureCards contract